 In order to save a damaged client or candidate relationship, it’s imperative that you learn how to handle negative reviews correctly.
 Responding to negative reviews isn’t as easy as simply apologising – every piece of feedback should be viewed and treated individually and given your utmost attention.
-Play things right, and you should have no problem saving relationships and keeping loyal clients and agency workers.
+Play things right, and you should have no problem saving relationships and keeping loyal staff, agency workers and even patients.

-The second benefit of negative reviews is a rather surprising one – it involves candidate and client trust.
-Believe it or not, clients and potential agency workers don’t’ fall for thousands of 5* reviews.
+The second benefit of negative reviews is a rather surprising one – it involves candidate, staff and patients.
+Believe it or not, they don’t’ fall for thousands of 5* reviews.
 In fact, they like to see some negativity.
-52% of buyers say they trust a product more if they have a few negative reviews.
+‘52% of buyers say they trust a product more if they have a few negative reviews’.
 After all, no product or service can be perfect for everyone, and clients know that.
 Anything suggesting otherwise could be a signal of untrustworthiness.

 So next time you get a negative review, don’t try and hide it or shy away from it.
 Instead, remember agency workers don’t like perfection and embrace your flaws.

-Negative reviews can also have a secondary impact on agency workers and client trust.
+Negative reviews can also have a secondary impact on staff and agency workers and clients and patients.
 Replying to negative reviews gives you an opportunity to showcase excellent customer service skills – a sort of second chance, if you will.

 Feedback, whether bad or good, can tell you so much about your company’s performance by highlighting both areas of greatness and those to improve upon.

 Continuing from the point raised above, negative reviews can provide real substance to ideas and changes you want to implement.
-If not, everyone is onboard with alterations or improvements you wish to make in the agency, customer feedback – both positive and negative kind – can add some real oomph to your cause and get everyone seeing along the same lines.
+If not, everyone is on-board with alterations or improvements you wish to make in the organisation feedback – both positive and negative kind – can add some real oomph to your cause and get everyone seeing along the same lines.

-After all, the agency workers and clients are always right, right?
-Authentic, verified customer feedback is hard to argue with.
+After all, candidates and clients are always right, right?
+Authentic, verified feedback is hard to argue with.